 What does this funding get me?

+Applications were accepted on two Tracks.
 Track I will award grants of $10-20 million to environmental and climate justice projects that benefit disadvantaged communities through one of the following strategies:

 - Green Infrastructure and Nature-Based Solutions